-Gordon has served as chair of the Harvard History Department (2004-07) and director of the Reischauer Institute for Japanese Studies (1998-2004 and 2010-2011), and Acting Director of the Asia Center (2016-2017).
+Gordon has served as Chair of the Harvard History Department (2004-07), Director of the Reischauer Institute for Japanese Studies (1998-2004 and 2010-2011), and Acting Director of the Asia Center (2016-2017).
 He has been a member of the Northeast Asia Council of the Association for Asian Studies (1994-97) and the Joint Committee on Japanese Studies of the Social Science Research Council and the American Council of Learned Societies (1994-1996).
 Before joining the Harvard faculty in 1995, he was a member of the history department at Duke University for ten years.
 He has traveled numerous times to Japan, including a year of language study at the Inter-University Center for Japanese Language Studies, and five extended research trips for a total of 9 years living in Japan.
 These visits were supported by Fulbright Fellowships and grants from the Japan Foundation, the Center for Global Partnership, and the Social Science Research Council, and by Tokyo University in 2002-03.
 He has also been a visiting scholar at the École des Hautes Études en Sciences Sociale in Paris, and a fellow at the Radcliffe Institute of Advanced Studies.
 He received his Ph.D. from Harvard University in 1981 in History and East Asian Languages after completing a B.A. from Harvard in 1975.
 In 2014, he was elected as member of the American Academy of Arts and Sciences.